Is Your Laser Properly Labeled? Safe Handling and Operating Guidelines

 Importance of a Laser Safety Officer

 These various procedures are why a Laser Safety Officer (LSO) and a laser safety program are crucial to a safe work environment.
-Click here to find out more about becoming a LSO and creating your in-house employee safety program with our LSO Kit bundle.
+Find out more about becoming a LSO and creating your in-house employee safety program with our LSO Kit bundle.

 For more information about industrial laser safety, check out our courses for Industrial Laser Safety and Industrial LSO certification.
 For more information about medical, health care, or veterinary laser safety, check out our courses for Healthcare Laser Safety and Healthcare LSO certification today.
 For cosmetic laser safety, see our Cosmetic Laser Safety and Cosmetic LSO Certification courses for more information.
 We also have an FAQ section with common answers about our courses, certification options and kit offerings for your LSO to build your own safety program.